 I ran out of time to debug it today -- if someone else has any ideas, have at it.
 Otherwise I'll poke at it next week.

-#2 Updated by Jim P almost 3 years ago
+#2 Updated by Jim P about 3 years ago

 Looks like that syntax: